 ICMA seeks international development specialists for a variety of long-term and short-term assignments on donor-funded programs worldwide.
-Positions for which we are currently recruiting can be accessed directly on the DevHire Web site maintained by Devex.
-To access it, click the DevHire link and register.
+Positions for which we are currently recruiting can be accessed directly on the Devex website.
+Once on the site you will need to register.

-If you are interested in working with ICMA but do not see a current position that matches your background, you can submit your qualifications while you are on the Devex site.
+If you are interested in working with ICMA but do not see a current position that matches your background, you can submit your qualifications while you are on the Devex site by creating a professional profile.
 Click here for instructions and guidelines.

 By providing pro-bono support, local government chief administrators and their departmental specialists have been instrumental in the success and innovation of ICMA International programs for many years.
-The credibility and quality of peer-to-peer learning is enhanced by their strong practical knowledge and daily management experience.
+Their strong practical knowledge and daily management experience enhance the credibility and quality of peer-to-peer learning.

-In addition, the relationships that begin with an international training and/or technical assistance activity often endure far beyond the life of the funded project, as participants continue to exchange information, best practices, and even visits for years.
+The relationships that grow out of an international training and/or technical assistance activity often continue far beyond the life of the funded project, as participants exchange information, best practices, and even visits for years to come.

-If you would like to find out more about pro-bono assignments, join the International Pro Bono & Consultant Opportunities group on the Knowledge Network.
-Members of the group can pose questions, engage in discussions about their experiences, and receive periodic announcements of opportunities for consulting, speaking, and participating in exchanges or partnerships.
-You may also send an inquiry to email@example.com, summarizing your background and area(s) of expertise.
+To find out more about pro-bono assignments, join the International Opportunities group on the Knowledge Network.
+Group members can pose questions, discuss their experiences, and receive periodic announcements of opportunities for consulting, speaking, and participating in exchanges or partnerships.
+You may also write to email@example.com, summarizing your background, area(s) of expertise, and interests.

 Preparing for international work

-Periodically, we offer workshops and other opportunities to find out first-hand what international work is like.
-In order to prepare for international work, it is important to understand:
+Periodically, ICMA offers workshops and other opportunities to gain first-hand knowledge of international work.
+To prepare for international work, you must understand:

-- What training and consulting are like where local government decentralization is just beginning.
+- what training and consulting are like when local government decentralization is just beginning.